HarshPanchal18/Jumping-Lines/README.md

 1. **Line Jumping:** Jump forward or backward multiple lines at a time.
 2. **Line Jumping with selection:** Jump forward or backward multiple lines at a time with selection.
-2. **Customizable Lines:** Define the number of lines to jump forward and backward through the IDE settings dialog.
+3. **Customizable number of Lines:** Define the number of lines to jump forward and backward through the IDE settings dialog.
+4. **Jump on Middle line:** Jump on middle line of an editor
-3. **Compatible with All JetBrains IDEs:** This plugin is compatible with all JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, PHPStorm, and RubyMine.
+5. **Compatible with All JetBrains IDEs:** This plugin is compatible with all JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, PHPStorm, and RubyMine.
-4. **Written in Kotlin:** The plugin is entirely written in Kotlin programming language, ensuring a smooth and efficient performance.
+6. **Written in Kotlin:** The plugin is entirely written in Kotlin programming language, ensuring a smooth and efficient performance.

 _`How to Use:`_